Selena Gomez Nailed it in This Summer Outfit

 VIDEO: Selena Gomez and The Weeknd's Cutest Couple Moments

 The young pop star wore a fuzzy sleeveless ALEXACHUNG sweater that featured multicolored stripes with a pair of high-waisted jeans cropped just above her ankle.
-She slipped on a pair of orange sandals with a chunky heel, yellow-tinted sunglasses, and a small crossbody bag for an effortlessly cool look.
+She slipped on a pair of orange Mansur Gavriel sandals with a chunky heel ($475; net-a-porter.com), yellow-tinted sunglasses, and a small crossbody bag for an effortlessly cool look.
 Gomez let her hair fall down over her shoulders as she explored the city with her friends.

 Later, Gomez and her crew got a little more dressed up for a night out on the town.
 In her snap story, the "Hands to Myself" singer showed off her newly curled hair, sultry eye makeup, and sleek navy dress while she jammed out to her latest hit song.